sqle157/order.github.io/README.md

 # Frontend Mentor - Order Summary Challenge

-### This is a challenge I take from https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj
+### This is a challenge I take from [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj)

 ### The challenge